top of page

 Principal Investigator: Dr. Carl Kaplan, MD, Department of Pediatrics, Stony Brook Children’s Hospital

-Enrollment: 78 pediatric patients and caregivers
+Anticipated Enrollment: 78 pediatric patients and caregivers

 The purpose of this study is to examine the use of magic therapy as a distraction technique during semi invasive procedures (such as venipuncture, IV placement, and nasopharyngeal swabs) in the emergency department setting.
 Specifically, we are assessing the effectiveness of magic therapy in reducing procedure related anxiety and pain.